Nuitka/Nuitka-website/site/pages/website-manual.rst

    Pick the page you want to edit, for example, ``doc/index.rst``, select **Ctrl** + **S** (or **Cmd** + **S** for Mac) to save changes and rebuild the website.
-When the rebuild is over, you can preview your changes in your local copy of the website in your browser.
-You can find the link for the local copy of the Nuitka website in the **Terminal** tab.
+When the rebuild is over, you can preview your changes in your browser and see your changed local copy of the website.
+You can also find the URL for the local copy of the Nuitka website in the **Terminal** tab and click on it.

-   Some kinds of changes, such as changes to the CSS theme, or JavaScript may require a relaunch.
-Then use the **Dev Container:
-   Rebuild container** command.
-It will take a short moment to fully refresh the project and implement your changes.
+   Some changes, such as changes to the CSS theme or JavaScript, may require a relaunch.
+Then, use the **Dev Container: Rebuild container** command.
+It will take a moment to refresh the project and implement your changes fully.
 For usual edits of **.rst** pages, you don't need to relaunch or rebuild the container.

 #. **Stage and Commit Your Change**

    When you're ready to suggest your changes to the original **Nuitka website**, you need to stage your changes.
-In the **Visual Studio Code**, find the **Source Control** tab, where you will see the list of changes you made.
+In the **Visual Studio Code**, find the **Source Control** tab, where you will see your changes.
 Select **+** next to each change you want to stage.
-Then, in the **Message** box, enter the description to the changes you staged.
+Then, in the **Message** box, enter the description of the changes you staged.
    Then, select the **Commit** button.
 For more details, refer to the `Commit guidelines
    <https://code.visualstudio.com/docs/sourcecontrol/overview#_commit>`_.

 #. **Push Your Changes**